 Documentary films are meant to take us into the past, the future or the stark reality – we may not even notice, that surrounds us every day.
 Based in non-fiction, there is generally not a lot of wiggle room to interpret the story as it unfolds for the viewing audience.
 Science, history, facts and educated speculation are the cornerstones of a good documentary production.

 On set for the filming of The Return of The Monarch, A Butterfly’s Tale, I was impressed by the number of consultants and scientists used to assure the authenticity of the information being documented.
-For example, my uncle is a great chef providing the best event catering raleigh has to offer, yet it is not his job to supply anything other than a good meal for clients.
+For example, my uncle is a great chef providing the best event catering in town, yet it is not his job to supply anything other than a good meal for clients.
 He sticks to what he does best, delivering the goods while taking all other input with a grain of salt.
 The same is true for good documentaries, they should deliver only the facts.